 What distinguishes the NAP parenting paradigm from other parenting styles?

-Here is a list of some of the big concepts of NAP parenting as we practice it.
-All are rooted in the non-aggression principle; with respect for the person and property first.
+All of these concepts are rooted in the non-aggression principle; with respect for the person and property first.
 We’ll expand on these points in more detail in other posts.

 Private Property: Everything in the home is privately owned, and that ownership is unambiguous.
 Things are only shared when we explicitly agree to share them.
 If the default is that everything is commonly owned, on the other hand, who determines how it is used?
-The case is much harder to make and usually involves some other type of shaming or coercion.
+Vague boundaries around shared property in the home give rise to shaming or coercion.

 Effect: It’s wrong to smear toothpaste on the mirror because it’s my toothpaste and my mirror, and I didn’t give permission for them to be used that way.
 It’s wrong to waste food because it’s my food.
 Don’t put your feet on my pillow.